MotdHS/MotdPFA/README.md

 <sub>Please note that I am a beginner at C/C++ and don't know what I am doing at all (?)</sub>

 ## Differences from original PFA
-- none yet
+- Uses raylib instead of DirectX 9

 ## To-Do
+- Finish removing DirectX 9
 - Remove the protobuf dependency
-- Switch graphics library
 - Switch to CMake (probably)
+- Linux compatibility?

 ## How to build
 **NOTE**: Direct X SDK and Protobuf will no longer be needed in the future, but for now, they are required.